 Set Up a Digital Self Check In Kiosk

 Employ self-registration on-site kiosks where walk-ins or attendees can check-in, make payment and produce a badge.
 These kiosks will significantly reduce your queue times – especially for large-scale events.
 Most big shops and supermarkets have self-checkout counters.
 More and more countries have adopted the Immigration Automated Clearance System as well.
-Clearly, they are all looking for an efficient solution for reducing queue times.
+Clearly, they are all looking for efficient onsite event registration services to reduce queue times.

 The Supreme Court of Singapore brought over 500 distinguished guests from the legal industry together to kick off the opening of the legal year.
 With the help of self check-in kiosks, they were able to clear about 60 attendees within 5 minutes.
 “It [the platform] also contributes tremendously in terms of time and manpower savings,” said Charmain Lee, Senior Head (Office of Public Affairs) for Supreme Court Singapore.